-Note: This article is the fourth in an ongoing series on Early-Stage Deal Terms.
+Note: This article is the fifth in an ongoing series on Early-Stage Deal Terms.
 To learn more about navigating term sheets and investment documents, download this free eBook today Understanding Early-Stage Deal Terms or purchase our books at Amazon.com.

 The most important provision in the protection category is the anti-dilution provision.
 This clause prevents the company from diluting investors by later selling stock to someone else for a lower price than the earlier investor paid.
 Now, it is true that any issuance of stock is technically going to be dilutive in the simplest sense of the word.
 This is because it will further divide the pie and lower the original investor’s percentage ownership.
 But it is not that simple; an issuance at a higher price is merely arithmetic dilution rather than economic dilution.
 An investor may hold less stock, but (i) that stock has been revalued upwards by the new pricing, and (ii) the company she owns a part of also has more cash on the balance sheet.
 An issuance at a lower price is the opposite; it is both economically and arithmetically dilutive.